CMU-IDS-2022/final-project-solar/README.md

 **Final deliverables**

 - [ ] A detailed [project report](Report.md).
 Each student should submit the URL that points to this file in their github repo on Canvas.
-- [ ] [A 5 minute video demonstration]. (https://drive.google.com/file/d/1OdglIg2WqwwrZ6Xt9pJTuWMMdQ81A2zH/view)
+- [ ] A 5 minute video demonstration.
+(Link:https://drive.google.com/file/d/1OdglIg2WqwwrZ6Xt9pJTuWMMdQ81A2zH/view)
 - [ ] Running [instructions](requirements.txt) for the software.